 That gone we are on to our five- litre container of chemical so good it smells like bubblegum, and you could be tempted to have a tot of it to

 toast The Queen.
 However, concerned it may not last for the rest of the trip I have fallen back on to tips from old lags and am now using, when on campsites, cheap automatic washing machine liquid.
 We've used it before without any harm.

 Later in the afternoon the German couple in the small campervan across from us returned from the beach, and rather than go inside and changed they opened the vehicle door as a shield to those at the

 bottom of the campsite, but to us across the way behind them, no shield at all.
 He then proceeds to drop his swimming trunks and then find a pair of shorts to change in to whilst she takes off her swimming costume and I get a huge bare arse as she bends

 down, big enough to park a mountian bike in.
-These people have no sense of decency or discretion.
+These people have no sense of discretion.

 I must add that I did suggest to the

 Chef that she go over and put our names down for the Knobbly Knees Contest and the Sack Race.

 Next I needed to bang about 20 litres of fresh water in to the tank, which meant I

 had to encroach on to my pitch on the other side of the vehicle, even though it had been grabbed by the elderly Dutch couple next door due to his having parked like a prick.